-- donor's authorization of payment for the goods or services or charitable contribution that are the subject of the telemarketing transaction and the customer's or donor's receipt of all of the following information: - (A) An accurate description, clearly and conspicuously stated, of the goods or services or charitable contribution for which payment authorization is sought: - (B) The number of debits, charges, or payments (if more than one); - (C) The date(s) the debit(s), charge(s), or payment(s) will be submitted for payment: - (D) The amount(s) of the debit(s), charge(s), or payment(s); - (E) The customer's or donor's name; - (F) The customer's or donor's billing information, identified with sufficient specificity such that the customer or donor understands what account will be used to collect payment for the goods or services or charitable contribution that are the subject of the telemarketing transaction; - (G) A telephone number for customer or donor inquiry that is answered during normal business hours; and - (H) The date of the customer's or donor's oral authorization; or - (iii) Written confirmation of the transaction, identified in a clear and conspicuous manner as such on the outside of the envelope, sent to the customer or donor via first class mail prior to the submission for payment of the customer's or donor's billing information, and that includes all of the information contained §§ 310.3(a)(3)(ii)(A)-(G) and a clear and conspicuous statement of the procedures by which the customer or donor can obtain a refund from the seller or telemarketer or charitable organization in the event the confirmation is inaccurate; provided, however, that this means of authorization shall not be deemed verifiable in instances in which goods or services are offered in a transaction involving a free-to-pay conversion and preacquired account information. - (4) Making a false or misleading statement to induce any person to pay for goods or services or to induce a charitable contribution.
+- (A) The number of debits, charges, or payments (if more than one); - (B) The date(s) the debit(s), charge(s), or payment(s) will be submitted for payment; - (C) The amount(s) of the debit(s), charge(s), or payment(s); - (D) The customer's or donor's name; - (E) The customer's or donor's billing information, identified with sufficient specificity such that the customer or donor understands what account will be used to collect payment for the goods or services or charitable contribution that are the subject of the telemarketing transaction: - (F) A telephone number for customer or donor inquiry that is answered during normal business hours; and - (G) The date of the customer's or donor's oral authorization; or - (iii) Written confirmation of the transaction, identified in a clear and conspicuous manner as such on the outside of the envelope, sent to the customer or donor via first class mail prior to the submission for payment of the customer's or donor's billing information, and that includes all of the information contained $\S\S310.3(a)(3)(ii)(A)-(G)$ and a clear and conspicuous statement of the procedures by which the customer or donor can obtain a refund from the seller or telemarketer or charitable organization in the event the confirmation is inaccurate; provided, however, that this means of authorization shall not be deemed verifiable in instances in which goods or services are offered in a transaction involving a free-to-pay conversion and preacquired account information. - (4) Making a false or misleading statement to induce any person to pay for goods or services or to induce a charitable contribution. - (b) Assisting and facilitating.
+It is a deceptive telemarketing act or practice and a violation of this Rule for a person to provide substantial assistance or support to any seller or telemarketer when that person knows or consciously donor's authorization of payment for the goods or services or charitable contribution that are the subject of the telemarketing transaction and the customer's or donor's receipt of all of the following information:

 661 Truth in Lending Act, 15 U.S.C.
-1601 et
+1601 et seq., and Regulation Z, 12 CFR part 226.